-In EMAN2.0 we would have also needed to run e2refine_evenodd.py or e2eotest.py to compute resolution curves.
+- ➡ In EMAN2.0 we would have also needed to run e2refine_evenodd.py to compute resolution curves.
 In EMAN2.1, the "gold standard" FSC curves are produced as part of the refinement, and are available as fsc.txt in each refine_XX directory.
-You can double-click on any of these plots in the browser to display them.
+You can doubleclick on any of these plots in the browser to display them, or open the pre-generated plots in the report folder.
 These FSC curves should always be "healthy".
 That is, they will start near 1.0 at low resolution then fall off fairly sharply to zero, and then oscillate noisily around zero until Nyquist.
 These curves can be safely interpreted using the 0.143 threshold for assessing resolution.
-The values shown in the Resolution table in the project manager represent 0.143 values when the FSC curve has been filtered with a 5-point running average (to smooth it out).
+The values shown in the Resolution table in the project manager represent 0.143 values when the FSC curve has been filtered with a 5-point running average (to smooth it out). - ➡ If your resolution curves are not "healthy".
+That is, they have strange peaks, don't fall all the way to zero, or have other artifacts, then some sort of bias still managed to creep its way into your project.
+If this happens, I'd suggest asking me about it (or posting to the EMAN2 Google Group).